Nova Mutum: Population

 The population of Nova Mutum increased by 113.47% over a period of 10 years, and was the city that had the highest population increase of Mato Grosso (in the period 2000–2010).
 The information is based on the results of the 2010 Demographic Census, conducted by the Brazilian Institute of Geography and Statistics (IBGE).
 In 2010, there were 31,649 inhabitants, and in 2000, the municipality had 14,818 inhabitants.
-According to an estimate by the Brazilian Institute of Geography and Statistics (IBGE), Nova Mutum for 2016 had a population of 41,178, and is controversial due to the increase of more than 11.36% per year.
-And in the year 2022, Nova population was estimated by national census to be 55,839.
+According to estimates from the Brazilian Institute of Geography and Statistics (IBGE), Nova Mutum had a population of 41,178 in 2016, a figure considered controversial due to an annual increase of more than 11.36%.
+By 2022, the national census estimated the municipality’s population at 55,839.
 Currently, Nova Mutum must have a population of approximately 60,000.

-The population explosion of Nova Mutum occurred when the municipality managed to reconcile agricultural production with industrialization, a fact that motivated the installation of hundreds of companies.
-The base of economy is based on the crops of soy, corn and cotton.
+The population boom in Nova Mutum occurred when the municipality succeeded in aligning agricultural production with industrialization, which encouraged the establishment of hundreds of companies.
+The local economy is primarily driven by the cultivation of soy, corn, and cotton.

-Currently, the city also has the 3rd Human Development Index and the second state of the interior, by rank.
-Nova Mutum reached 0758 in the category development, the sequence appears IDHM income as 0773, IDHM Longevity 0837, and Education 0673.
+Currently, the city has the third-highest Human Development Index (HDI) in the state and the second-highest among inland municipalities.
+Nova Mutum reached an overall HDI of 0.758.
+In the subcategories, the municipality recorded an income HDI of 0.773, a longevity HDI of 0.837, and an education HDI of 0.673.